SekiMondre/RuneterraDecks/README.md

 # RuneterraDecks

-Decks in Legends of Runeterra can be converted into and from a Base32 string that can be easily used share decks with other players and game clients.
+Decks in Legends of Runeterra can be converted into and from a Base32 string that can be easily used to share decks with other players and game clients.

 ## Decoding & Encoding

 A deck is represented by a list of card entries.
 Each entry specify a single card by its corresponding code and how many copies are present in the deck.